simatic/ZebroGaMQ/src/JavaScript-proxy/readme.txt

   Setting IP addresses
   --------------------

-  In the files resources/config.properties & resources/rabbitmq.properties,
+  In the files resources/xmlrpc.properties & resources/rabbitmq.properties,
   set the IP addresses that you use for:
   - the GameServer,
   - the NodeJsProxy,
   - the RabbitMQ broker.

   By default, the all the addresses are set to localhost.

-  The script of the example application is ../run_with_master_and_spectator_javascript_applications.sh, not ../run.sh.

   Using NodeJsProxy for several games